Become a supporter

 Typical Bristol transit route as created by the planner.
 Quite a reasonable route, there are now broad shared pavements on most of the parts of the A403 used, probably excepting the first railway bridge.
 The second bridge, over the entrance to the former Avalon works, now the incinerator (sorry energy from waste) site has a short section of narrow pavement.
 Direct but somewhat industrial, there are more attractive ways through NW Bristol.
-Still with 160 odd kilometres of mostly rural perhaps some industrial estates, warehouses, docks, car pounds, tank farms, incinerators and so on make a refreshing and memorable change.
+Still, with 160 odd kilometres of mostly rural riding perhaps some industrial estates, warehouses, docks, car pounds, tank farms, incinerators and so on make a refreshing and memorable change.

 In Lawrence Weston I would use NCN41 past Saint Bede's school rather than Kingsweston Lane.

 Almost circular from Severn Beach Station returning direct to BS9.

 From Severn Beach station along the river front to New Passage, then out to Oldbury-on-Severn for morning coffee and cake in the Community Cafe.
 Onward over the marshlands to the Severn Bank at Severn Farm for a picnic lunch.* Return over the modest watershed into the Little Avon valley, straight across the A38 at Lower Stone and then up the Little Avon, descending to cross the bridge at Damery and climb up to Tortworth, with its nine centuries old chestnut, a sprawling ruin of a tree, behind the splendidly aristocratic church of St Leonard's.
 Return downhill to Cromhall crossing another watershed to run along the west side of the broad Ladden Brook valley, with views to the Cotswold edge, finally crossing back to the Severn marshlands through Alveston and Cattybrook.